 "Please don't hurt me.
 Please I'll give you anything you ask for!
 Take the keys to my car and my bracelet.
 I don't have any mo-mo-money oohhh nooo!"

 "Oh I want more than that.
-I want your blood all over me and your little legs broken," a nasty smile spread on your face as you whipped out a pocket knife.
-I wouldn't be normal if your words didn't shock me, but then I guess it isn't normal to get a thrill out of them either.
+I want your blood all over me and your little legs broken," a nasty, smoldering smile spread on your face as you whipped out a pocket knife.
+I refrained from rolling my eyes though your vile words sent a brief rush through me.
 The realization of what you really wanted made your eyes twinkle even more and your stomach growl.
 You were finally going to get what you had been craving, and as was I. You jumped on me and I had to make the act more special for you.
 I began to shriek with my legs struggling, but not kicking.

 You stabbed me a couple times making my blood spurt up into the air, punching me twice, and I gave a dramatic performance from the shriek to a slow last breath kind of a death.
 Right as you started to unzip my jeans, I grunted to get your attention as a single drop of blood left the corner of my mouth.